dmalt/freesurfer_public/README.md

 After the license is acquired, create an empty folder and put the license there.
 Make sure its name matches `license.txt`.
-In the same folder, create a `Dockerfile` with the following contents:
+In the same folder, create a file named `Dockerfile` with the following contents:
 ```Dockerfile
 FROM dmalt/freesurfer_public:7.1.1